-Each guests is asked to offer an insight into the field through a public lecture at the Reykjavík Art Museum, studio visits and a seminar lecture at the Academy´s Department of Fine Art as well as an introduction to the Icelandic art scene through visits to practicing artists studios and the gallery and museum scene.
-The overall aim of the program is to support a more direct link between local aspects and broader perspectives of contemporary art.
+Each guests is asked to offer an insight into the field through a public lecture at the Reykjavík Art Museum, studio visits and a seminar lecture at the Academies Department of Fine Art as well as an introduction to the Icelandic art scene through visits to practicing artists studios and the gallery and museum scene.
+The overall aim of the program is to support a stronger link between local aspects and broader perspectives of contemporary art.
 By joining the resources of three major local art institutions the wish is to convey current topics of art to both younger and established artists, art students and the general public alike.
-And wise versa in regards to our guests.

 TALK Series has been generously supported by the Goethe Institute, The American Embassy in Iceland and Promote Iceland.